mikedpad/react-starter/README.md

-# React Starter
+# Parcel Starter

-A starting point for React apps.
+A barebones starting point for Javascript development using Parcel Bundler.

 ## Features

-- Custom ESLint rules
+- Custom ESLint and Prettier
-- Prettier
-- Styled Components
-- Polished
+- Sass with Normalize.css